 Creating A Modified-Duty Program

 The injury coordinator plays a key role in maintaining workplace safety and assisting in controlling claims costs and reducing injuries.
-The injury coordinator should have good interpersonal skills and should be able to work with injured employees, supervisors and senior management.
+The injury coordinator should have good interpersonal skills and should be able to work with injured employees, supervisors, senior management and Penn National Insurance.

 Employees need to understand the modified-duty policy before injuries occur.
 Discuss this directly with your staff, emphasizing these key messages: